benyap/github-deploy-status/README.md

 ...
 ```

+In the above example, a deployment is created when Travis starts a deployment
+(whose status is set to `pending` by default), and the status is set to `success`
-In the above example, the user's private access token is stored as an
+once the deployment completes.
+The user's Github access token is stored as an
 environment variable on Travis CI and is access through `$GITHUB_TOKEN`.

 ## License